 A pioneering collaboration

-We’re offering our one-of-a-kind education to leading firm—Ernst & Young—delivering corporate degree programs to EY’s 300,000 employees in over 150 countries.
-Our innovative learning models are designed to help students and employers stay relevant, no matter how the world changes.
+We’re offering our one-of-a-kind education to leading firm—Ernst & Young (EY).
+We now deliver three corporate programs to EY’s 312,000 employees in over 150 countries—the EY Tech MBA by Hult (2020), EY Master’s in Business Analytics by Hult (2021), and the EY Master’s in Sustainability by Hult (2022).
+Our innovative learning models are designed to help students and employers stay relevant for a constantly changing business environment.
 This is just the start of helping more corporate partners prepare for the challenges of tomorrow.

 Brown Business Boot Camp